-Kindful Payments is the simplest way to start fundraising online.
+Kindful Payments is a payment gateway and the simplest way to start fundraising online with Kindful.

 It eliminates the hassle of setting up a third-party payment provider or merchant account and having to enter the credentials into Kindful.
 Kindful Payments comes fully integrated with your Kindful account and includes a wide variety of functions that let you manage your entire organization and financials in one place.

 In addition to seamless integration with Kindful, Kindful Payments offers a number of unique features and benefits, including:

 - Accept Payments Online.
 Accept one time and recurring credit card and debit card payments.

 - Accept ACH Donations.
 That's right, Kindful Payments supports donations made with Bank Account & Routing numbers!
 Accept bank account payments without the hassle of micro-deposits.
 There is no need to verify an account before the donation is processed with Kindful Payments.